 It is critical that your submission be complete and correct.
 After submission, no revisions or corrections will be allowed except for those required by the graduate dean.

 To further promote and preserve the intellectual contributions of its degree recipients, UT Austin is partnering with ProQuest to disseminate its master’s theses/reports and doctoral dissertations through the ProQuest Dissertation & Theses Global (PQDT) database, which reaches thousands of institutions and millions of academic researchers worldwide.
 ProQuest also partners with major search and discipline-specific indexes for additional amplification and provides all of these services free of charge.
 By distributing your work with ProQuest, you will increase its visibility and impact within the global research community.
 ProQuest recognizes the critical importance of embargoes and will never publish a thesis until it has been released for dissemination by UT Austin.
 Further information can be found at www.dissertations.com.
 If you prefer not to have the full-text version of your thesis disseminated by ProQuest, please contact firstname.lastname@example.org.

 The Graduate School offers Microsoft Word templates to assist you in formatting your thesis or dissertation.
 Before using a template, review the Using the Thesis and Dissertation Templates user guide.
 Another option, approved by the Graduate School, is LaTex Document Preparation.

-Theses, reports, dissertations and treatises must follow the guidelines of the Graduate School booklet Format Guidelines for Dissertations, Treatises, Theses and Reports.
+Theses, reports, dissertations, and treatises must follow the guidelines of the Graduate School booklet Format Guidelines for Dissertations, Treatises, Theses, and Reports.
 A format check is recommended before you submit your completed work.
-If format has not been checked prior to submission, it will be checked at the time of submission.
+If the format has not been checked prior to submission, it will be checked at the time of submission.